CodeGRU: Context-aware Deep Learning with Gated Recurrent Unit for Source Code Modeling: Empirical Evaluation

-We compare our work against the n-gram model used in Hindle et al. \cite{Hindle2012}, RNN model used in White et al. \cite{White2015} and DNN model used in Nguyen et al. \cite{Nguyen2018}.
-Further, we train three different models RNN+, GRU and CodeGRU.
-RNN+ is a variation of vanilla RNN trained by using our proposed approach.
-GRU based model is trained similer to previous works \cite{Hindle2012,White2015} by treating source code as simple text and with fixed size window approach.
-The CodeGRU model is trained by using our proposed approach with variable size context as discribed earlier in section \ref{CodeGRUInDetail}.
-For training purposes, we use the valid java source code files.
-Each source code file is first tokenized and vectorized as discussed earlier in section \ref{VocabBuild}.
-Then we encode each vector into a binary encoded matrix.
-This binary encoded matrix is also known as \textit{One-hot encoding} where each column’s index is zero and the vocabulary indexed column has the value one.
-Then, we map the vocabulary to a continuous feature vector of dense size \textit{300} similar to Word2Vec \cite{Rong2014}.
+We train several baseline models for the evaluation of this work.
+In this section, we briefly describe the baselines for comparison in detail.
+We train the N-gram model used in Hindle et al. \cite{hindle2012naturalness}.
+We train the RNN \cite{raychev2014code} model used in White et al. \cite{white2015toward}.
+We train the DNN model used in Nguyen et al. \cite{nguyen2018deep}.
+We implement our own version of DNN since it is not publicly available.
+In our reproduction, we follow the process described in Nguyen et al. \cite{nguyen2018deep}.
+Further, we train four different models N-gram+, RNN+, GRU, and CodeGRU by using our proposed approach.
+The N-gram+ and RNN+ are trained similar to the previous studies by adopting our proposed \textit{Code Analyzer} approach.
+The GRU based model is trained by using our proposed approach, but without using the variable size context learning approach.
+The CodeGRU model is trained by using our proposed approach with variable size context as described in \hyperref[CodeGRUInDetail]{Section} \ref{CodeGRUInDetail}.
+For the training purpose, each source code file is tokenized as discussed earlier in \hyperref[VocabBuild]{Section} \ref{VocabBuild}.
+Then, we map the vocabulary to a continuous feature vector of dense size \textit{300} similar to Word2Vec \cite{rong2014word2vec}.
 This approach helps us build a dense vector representation for each vocabulary index without compromising over the semantic meaning of the source code tokens.